-Homeowners insurance coverage is a must.
-It covers damage to your property from sudden and accidental events and pays legal and medical expenses if someone is injured on your property.
-Your home insurance policy offers four categories of coverage:
+Homeowners insurance coverage is a must if you have a mortgage loan, and it’s strongly advised even if you don’t.
+It covers damage to your property from a wide range of sudden and accidental events, referred to as perils, and pays legal and medical expenses if someone is injured on your property.

 Keep reading to learn how homeowners insurance works, and understand why you need this coverage to protect you against losses from damage to your home or personal property.

 What Are the 6 Categories Covered by Homeowners Insurance?

 Your home insurance policy offers six categories of coverage:

 - Coverage A — Dwelling: Covers your home’s structure, including the roof, walls, ceilings, floors and anything built in or attached to your home

 - Coverage B — Other Structures: Covers detached structures such as a garage, fence, shed, pool or playground equipment

 - Coverage C — Personal Property: Covers personal belongings like furniture, clothing and other contents of your home and detached structures, including items you store elsewhere

 - Coverage D — Loss of Use: Covers the cost of food, accommodations and other necessary expenses while you’re displaced from your home due to a covered peril.
 Also called additional living expenses coverage.

 - Coverage E — Personal Liability: Covers damage or injury, such as a dog bite or a fall, to someone on your property.
 Also covers accidental damage you, your pet or a member of your household causes to another individual or their property.